MIDIKinetics/LemurChangelog/README.md

 #### Tab Indent Keyboard Shortcut

-Use `CMD/CTL [ or ]` to tab indent code.
+Use `CMD/CTL [ or ]` to tab-indent code.
 Works on both single and multiple lines.

 ### Improvements to Lemur Editor